AlexSkrypnyk/customizer/README.md

 ## What is this?

-A single-file Symfony Console Command class designed to be a drop-in for any scaffold, template, or boilerplate project: it provides all the necessary functionality to ask user questions and process their answers to customize the project during the `composer create-project` command.
+A single-file Symfony Console Command class designed to be a drop-in for any scaffold, template, or boilerplate project: it provides the functionality to ask user questions and process their answers to customize the project during the `composer create-project` command.

 ## Why?